 Much of the region's drinking water comes from groundwater supplies.
 Drought conditions prevent aquifers from recharging, a problem that is exacerbated when groundwater withdrawal exceeds infiltration.
-In the Upper North Fork Feather River, aquifer outflow has decreased 36 percent, a possible result of an earlier spring snowmelt period.32 In sustained drought conditions, any existing use of surface waters may be curtailed, shifting even more consumption to groundwater basins.
+In the Upper North Fork Feather River, aquifer outflow has decreased 36 percent, a possible result of an earlier spring snowmelt period (Freeman 2012).
+In sustained drought conditions, any existing use of surface waters may be curtailed, shifting even more consumption to groundwater basins.
 This potentially increases vulnerability to subsidence, groundwater depletion, and decreased water supply for other essential water uses.
 The Sierra Valley Aquifer, the largest in the UFR watershed, has demonstrated a downward trend in water levels from 2005.
-All wells monitored by the Sierra Valley Groundwater Management District (SVGMD) had lower water levels in 2015 then they did in 2005, with some water levels nearly 20 feet deeper.33 Previously, increases in groundwater pumping for irrigation and extreme drought conditions in the late 1970s led to a steady decline in Sierra Valley Aquifer water levels.
-Levels were slowly restored, reaching earlier 1970 levels by the late 1990s.34 This suggests a slow recharge pattern in a decade-long drier precipitation pattern that may require additional management to conserve aquifer resiliency with continued growth in water demands and prolonged drought conditions.
+All wells monitored by the Sierra Valley Groundwater levels nearly 20 feet deeper (SVGMD 2015).
+Previously, increases in groundwater pumping for irrigation and extreme drought conditions in the late 1970s led to a steady decline in Sierra Valley Aquifer water levels.
+Levels were slowly restored, reaching earlier 1970 levels by the late 1990s (DWR 2004c).
+This suggests a slow recharge pattern in a decade-long drier precipitation pattern that may require additional management to conserve aquifer resiliency with continued growth in water demands and prolonged drought conditions.

 The region is geographically and hydrologically diverse.
 Because of this, drought events impact the regions of the watershed differently.
 For example, a 2006 study for the Lake Front at Walker Ranch development, located on the west shore of the Lake Almanor Peninsula on the northeast side of the lake, determined that the Lake Almanor Groundwater Basin and the Mountain Meadows Valley Groundwater Basin were not in risk of overdraft.
-These basins are identified to have high capacity for recharge, http://www.westernsnowconference.org/sites/westernsnowconference.org/PDFs/2012Freeman.pdf 33 SVGMD (Sierra Valley Groundwater Management District).
-2015.
-Technical Report on 2012-14 http://www.water.ca.gov/groundwater/bulletin118/basindescriptions/5-12.01.pdf
+These basins are identified to have high capacity for recharge, increasing their resiliency to drought (Kleinfelder 2007).
+Groundwater monitoring data to sufficiently measure drought resiliency is not available for all basins and sub basins.